jfallmann/diffTF_Fork/docs/chapter2.rst

   - hg38: For a pre-compiled list of 767 human TF with in-silico predicted TFBS based on the *HOCOMOCO 11* database and *FIMO* from the MEME suite for hg38, `download this file: <https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_hg38_FIMO_HOCOMOCOv11.tar.gz>`_.
 For a pre-compiled list of 768 human TF with in-silico predicted TFBS based on the *HOCOMOCO 11* database and *PWMScan* for hg38, `download this file: <https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_hg38_PWMScan_HOCOMOCOv11.tar.gz>`__
   - mm10: For a pre-compiled list of 422 mouse TF with in-silico predicted TFBS based on the *HOCOMOCO 10* database and *PWMScan* for mm10, `download this file: <https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_mm10_PWMScan_HOCOMOCOv10.tar.gz>`__

   However, you may also manually create these files to include additional TF of your choice or to be more or less stringent with the predicted TFBS.
-For this, you only need PWMs for the TF of interest and then a motif prediction tool such as *FIMO* or *MOODS*.
+For this, you only need PWMs for the TF of interest and then a motif prediction tool such as *FIMO* or *MOODS*. *Note that postprocessing of the BED files may be required to make sure the files to use with *diffTF* have exactly 6 columns.*

 .. _parameter_RNASeqCounts: